Policies & Tuition

 - Students who are ill should NOT come to lessons.
 They infect other students, other families, and me.
 As a matter of respect for others, in the event of illness, plan to meet online.
 I reserve the right to send a student home if they arrive sick.

 - If I am ill, I will let you know to meet me online.
-If I cancel a lesson for any reason, I will offer to make it up.
-Makeups must be completed by the end of June or they are forfeited.
-There is one extra week built into the calendar so that I may cancel due to illness without needing to make up the lesson.
+If I cancel a lesson for any reason (other than the two designated PTO cancellations), I will offer to make it up.
+Makeups must be completed by 6/30/24 or they are forfeited.
+The two PTO weeks are built into the calendar so that I may cancel for personal reasons without needing to make up the lesson.

 In case of medical or other emergency, I will use my best judgement in obtaining medical or necessary care for the student, and you accept the responsibility for any related expenses.